Graduate Certificate in Veterinary Studies

 Maybe you want to sharpen your skill set in a specific area of veterinary studies.
 Maybe you want to boost your job prospects in a particular field.
 Or maybe you need specific training for registration as a specialist.
 With the half-year Graduate Certificate in Veterinary Studies, you will acquire knowledge, applied skills and techniques in a way that best meets your personal career goals in veterinary science.

 You will also be part of an internationally recognised leader in veterinary education with world-class clinics in urban and rural environments.
-In 2015, the Faculty of Veterinary Science was ranked the number one veterinary faculty in the Southern Hemisphere.
+Veterinary Science at the University of Sydney is ranked first in Australia and ninth in the world in the latest QS World University Rankings by Subject (2016).

 The Graduate Certificate in Veterinary Studies can be completed on-campus or in combination with distance units taught in interactive online classrooms.
 Once you’ve finished, you can continue on with the Graduate Diploma or Master of Veterinary Studies.
 Some units of study are offered face to face, in classroom, tutorial, and laboratory format, and some are supervised, practical units of study for which you must arrange supervision prior to enrolment.
 This is not, however, designed to be a fully distance program.